cmpitg/ulquikit/README.md

 * A program is a real *flow* of words and text.

+To quote prof. Knuth:

+> Let us change our traditional attitude to the construction of programs:
+> Instead of imagining that our main task is to instruct a computer what to
+> do, let us concentrate rather on explaining to human beings what we want a
+> computer to do.
+>
+> The practitioner of literate programming can be regarded as an essayist,
+> whose main concern is with exposition and excellence of style.
+Such an
+> author, with thesaurus in hand, chooses the names of variables carefully and
+> explains what each variable means.
+He or she strives for a program that is
+> comprehensible because its concepts have been introduced in an order that is
+> best for human understanding, using a mixture of formal and informal methods
+> that reinforce each other.

+-- Donald Knuth.
+"Literate Programming (1984)" in Literate Programming.
+CSLI, 1992, pg.
+99.

 ## Misunderstandings ##

 Tools like [Docco](http://jashkenas.github.io/docco/) are **not** literate